jan-Lope/Toki_Pona-Parser/README.md

 Download and decompress these [scripts](https://github.com/jan-Lope/Toki_Pona-Parser).

 ## Usage

-Start swi-prolog in the directory where the scripts are.
-For example in Ubuntu you type swipl.
-You will see the Prolog prompt ?-

-    $ swipl
-    ?-

-Now you can load the main script in the Prolog system.

-    ?- ['Toki_Pona.pro'].

-Alternatively you start swi-prolog with the main script by one command.

-    $ swipl -s Toki_Pona.pro
-    ?-

-Under Linux you can start the script directly.

-    ./Toki_Pona.pro

 Now you can check the grammar of a Toki Pona sentence.
 After the prompt |: you can type a Toki Pona sentence.